Remembrances of Mary Walsh and Josephine Jones

 ELEANOR (1911-1995), who married Colonel Douglas Dwyre and had five sons.

 Emil, his wife and daughter Mary, who was about two years old then, moved to a homestead they bought at Hualua gulch, which is just west of Hawi and about nine miles from Halawa where Frances’ family lived.
-Their home was located in a part of Hawi that today is known as the Kahei homesteads.
-The house had been torn down, and the land around it returned to jungle, when some of their descendants visited the site in 1978.
+Their home was located in a part of Hawi that today is known as the Hualua homesteads.
+The house had been torn down, and the land returned to jungle when some of their descendants in 1978 visited the site.
+Today there are new homes built there as well.
 Emil was offered a job (principalship?) at Sprecklesville, Maui.
 Frances had to stay on their homestead for several years or forfeit it .
 Emil was finally transferred to Honomakau Public School, a short distance east of Hawi, where he was principal for many years.
 Papa was very much liked as a teacher and there is an old pupil of his who always tells me what a very good teacher he was; and another pupil who tells me what a fine family we were, and he wants to hear news of us.

 Photo of the de Harne family taken in 1906 at the Hualua homestead near Hawi on the Big Island.